datacarpentry/astronomy-python/_extras/guide.md

 ## Instructor notes

 ### Overview
 This lesson guides students through analyzing data from a large database.
 Scientifically, we are identifying stars in GD-1, a stellar stream in the Milky Way (creating Figure 1 in "[Off the beaten path: Gaia reveals GD-1 stars outside of the main stream](https://arxiv.org/abs/1805.00425)" by Adrian Price-Whelan and Ana Bonaca.).
-The first part of this lesson (1-5) shows students how to prototype a query, starting by querying a subset of the sky we ultimately want and then building up stronger and stronger filters.
-With our filters in place, lesson 6 performs the full query giving us a dataset to visualize in lesson 7.
+The first part of this lesson (1-5) shows students how to prototype a query, starting by querying a subset of the sky we ultimately want and then building up stronger and stronger filters locally.
+With our filters in place, lesson 6 performs the full query remotely, giving us a dataset to visualize in lesson 7.
 Lesson 7 demonstrates best practices and tips and tricks to efficiently and effectively visualize data.

 Because this lesson follows a single dataset throughout, its easy for students (and instructors) to lose sight of the bigger picture and focus instead on the scientific goals.
 At the beginning of each lesson it is recommended that the instructor discuss both the scientific goal of the lesson (with frequent references to Figure 1) and highlight the big picture skills that we hope each student takes away from the lesson, beyond the specific science case.
 At the end of the lesson the instructors should recap the same information, highlighting the best practices covered.
 TODO: reference slide show.
 ### Decisions Made